chapel-lang/chapel/doc/rst/language/spec/modules.rst

    function named ``deinit()``, it is executed first.

--  If the module declares module-scope variables, they are deinitialized in the reverse order of their declaration.
+-  If the module declares module-scope variables, they are deinitialized in the reverse order of their initialization.

 Module deinitialization order is discussed in :ref:`Module_Deinitialization_Order`.